 - Shallow, erratic, or stopped breathing

 - Slow or erratic heartbeat.
-In serious situations, heartbeat may stop.
+In serious situations, the pulse may stop.

 - A “death rattle” sounds, such as choking or gurgling